 We gave products further points for any useful extra features.
 Lights are a bonus, should you have to deal with a low tyre at night.
 And an integral high-volume low-pressure pump – for rapidly dealing with inflatables – means that you won’t need to take a separate pump away with you.

-The winner of our group test of tyre compressors is this one – the Halfords Advanced Rechargable Multi-Purpose Tyre Inflator, priced at £54.99 at the time of our test.
+The winner of our group test of tyre compressors is this one – the Halfords Advanced Rechargeable Multi-Purpose Tyre Inflator, priced at £54.99 at the time of our test.

 Thanks to its internal battery, allowing fully cordless operation, this is the most convenient-to-use compressor on test.
 The lack of a power cord is just one advantage.
 The built-in high-volume low-pressure air pump, for instance, is perfect for blowing up, or deflating, large inflatables.

-The internal battery in the Halfords Advanced Rechargable Multi-Purpose Tyre Inflator can be used for powering other accessories thanks to both USB and traditional cigarette lighter-style sockets.
+The internal battery in the Halfords Advanced Rechargeable Multi-Purpose Tyre Inflator can be used for powering other accessories thanks to both USB and traditional cigarette lighter-style sockets.

-Add in respectable tyre-inflating performance, an accurate pressure gauge, plus auto-stop technology, and the Halfords Advanced Rechargable Multi-Purpose Tyre Inflator is one difficult package to beat.
+Add in respectable tyre-inflating performance, an accurate pressure gauge, plus auto-stop technology, and the Halfords Advanced Rechargeable Multi-Purpose Tyre Inflator is one difficult package to beat.